cverluise/patentcity/doc/DD.md

 From the earliest patent that we consider DD1A3 to patent XX (excluded), we collected 197,451 image data (png) from Espacenet and OCRed the first page using Tesseract v5.

+> ⚠️ Between 1973 and 1976, patent images are missing (meaning no data at all).

 Patent office | Time span (publication year)| Kind code(s)
 ---|---|---
 DD|1950-1992|A, A1, A3, B